It’s time to learn about The CICO (“calories in, calories out”) Diet!

 The truth is we’re unknowingly eating too much, and/or moving too little.

-It’s really all quite messy when you get right down to it.
+In summary: balancing “calories in against calories out” is really all quite messy when you get right down to it.

 Does that make all this hopeless?